itsDipsyProjects/game-catcher/README.md

 # game-catcher
 Game catcher is a steam/netflix combo plus some more.
-Its techstack is built with Next.js, and a own written C http-server to handle the backend
+Its techstack is built with Next.js, Java and Springboot for the backend